zalenix/portaldocs/portal-sdk/generated/portalfx-skeleton.md

    * portalfx-stackoverflow.md
    * portalfx-extensions-status-codes.md

 1. Subtopics that occur within topics, like overviews or procedures, will always use that word as the last node within the filename.
+However, the author has the option of including the overview and the procedure in the topic document instead of using a GitHub include statement.

 Subtopics that are specific to a topic are self-naming, in one or two words.
 The last node of the file is the name of the subtopic, and is used to sort subtopics within the topic.
 Some filenames are `portalfx-telemetry-alerting-overview.md`, `portalfx-telemetry-alerting-performance.md` or `portalfx-style-guide-utility-classes.md`.

 1. Best Practices, FAQ's, and glossaries use a slightly different naming convention, in that they are named `portalfx-extensions-bp-<major-area>`,  `portalfx-extensions-faq-<major-area>`, `portalfx-extensions-glossary-<major-area>`, respectively.